anjoeaj/2DSplatter/README.md

 This class represents an image as a mixture of Gaussians.
 It defines five trainable parameters - means, rgb, alpha, theta, and scale of the Gaussians, as well as their RGB color values.

+### Scope for improvement

+There is definitely scope for improvement here.
+The edges of the image are not getting reconstructed sharply.
+Secondly, none of the optimization strategies used in the original paper are implemented here.

 ## Usage

 To run the script,  run the `2d_splatter.py` script.